 Breach of duty occurs when someone fails to meet this responsibility; if a driver runs a red light or speeds through an intersection, they have breached their duty of care by behaving recklessly or negligently while driving.

-Causation refers to whether the breach caused your injury; if you were injured in a car accident due to another driver running a red light or speeding through an intersection—that other driver’s breach was the direct cause of your injuries.
+Causation refers to whether the breach caused your injury; if you were injured in a car accident or motor vehicle accident due to another driver running a red light or speeding through an intersection—that other driver’s breach was the direct cause of your injuries.

 Lastly, damages refer to the losses incurred due to the incident; these could include medical bills associated with treating your injuries, lost wages resulting from time taken off work due to recovery from your injuries, or any other financial loss associated with the accident.

-What Type of Compensation Is Available for Personal Injury Accidents?
+What Type of Compensation Is Available for Personal Injury Accidents in Gulfport?

 Whether a personal injury claim ends in settlement or a successful trial, compensation for personal injuries depends upon the nature and extent of the victim’s injuries and the victim’s prognosis for recovery.
 Any injury award should account for current and future medical and accident-related expenses.